js1019/NormalModes/README.md

 # Normal Modes at Planetary Scales
 This repository provides a highly parallel algorithm to compute the planetary normal modes.
 The elastic gravitational system is discretized using the Continous Galerkin mixed finite element method.
 A Lanczos approach with polynomial filtering is utiilzed for solving the resulting generalized eigenvalue problem.

+Currently, this code has been tested using GNU, Intel and Cray compilers.

 _Self-gravitation and rotation will be included in the future release._